How to Recognize an Abusive Relationship

 - get jealous easily

-- think that their way is always better
+- think their way is the only right way, refusing to compromise

 - use the words "I" and "me" excessively